I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

-Making and Selling Mini Windowsill Herb Gardens
+3. Make and Sell Mini Windowsill Herb Gardens

-Having a Yard or Garage Sale
+5. Have a Yard or Garage Sale

 Having a yard sale or garage sale at your home is a great way to make some money and free up some space for other projects by getting rid of things that you no longer need or use.
 Most importantly though, it's a really good way to promote yourself.